Playa del Hvidovre

 Hvidovre Beach Park

-At the waterside of Hvidovre, a small artificial beach area has been upgraded to a new improved beach park, designed by VEGA landskab and sculptor Karin Lorentzen.
-Hvidovre Strandpark is a unique city beach in the metropolitan area of Copenhagen, which can easily be reached by bike and by public transportation.
+At the waterside of Hvidovre, a small beach area has been upgraded to a new improved beach park, designed by VEGA landskab and sculptor Karin Lorentzen.
+Hvidovre Strandpark is a city beach in the metropolitan area of Copenhagen, which can easily be reached by bike and by public transportation.
+The small child-friendly beach is a local gem which has been a popular destination for families from Hvidovre and the surrounding areas.

-The Hvidovre beach area is landfill and has been developed over the past 100 years, first created by waste dumping and later with added soil and beach sand.
+The Hvidovre beach area is made by landfill and has been developed over the past 100 years, first created by waste dumping and later with added soil and beach sand.
 The orientation of the old beach caused a lot of seaweed to accumulate, and the sea was eroding the added sand, causing excavation and leaching of the landfill material into the water.
-The new project consist of an extension of the sand area, a new layout of the path through the meadow, and a new concrete edge between sand area and the green landfill area behind.
+The new project consist of an extension of the sand area, a new layout of the path through the meadow, and a new concrete edge between sand area and the green landfill area behind so to prevent erosion and at the same time keeping the grass area intact.

 The project has been an exploration into the limits of large scale unique concrete elements in a collaboration with Aarhus Cementvarefabrik a/s and Odivo Formwork Robotics.
 64 elements were cast in 21 molds.
-Each element has the possibility of being used in 4 different ways, creating a system of many possibilities through a small produce of formwork.
-The course of elements creates curves of different sizes, inviting guests to stay individually or in groups in the spaces created by the curves.
-On a smaller scale the anatomy of the cabbage relates to the physiology of the human body, and on a larger scale it reflects the characteristics of the surrounding landscape with its waves and interwoven shapes of beach and meadows.
-In this way the project settles in the landscape and speaks to the human body.
+Each element can be used in four different ways, which allows the concrete to be combined in many different ways, shapes and forms.
+The elements creates curves of different sizes, inviting guests to stay individually or in groups in the spaces in between the curves.
+On a smaller scale the anatomy of the elements relates to the physiology of the human body, and on a larger scale it reflects the characteristics of the surrounding landscape with its waves and interwoven shapes of beach and meadows.

-The Beach Park was inaugurated in June 2017.
-Hvidovre Municipality and VEGA landskab are very happy with the result and the beach has been very popular and densely populated during the summer.
+The Beach Park was inaugurated in June 2017 and has been very popular and densely populated during the summers.